anegg0/quicklook-generator/README.md

 You know what to do if you ever want to do something with this.

 ### Terms of use
-Quicklook Generator is licensed under MIT.
+Quicklook Generator is licensed under GPL-3.0.